NeonilaH/Bash-commands-HW-1-2/HW_2_GitBash.md

  `cat >> tf_3.txt`
  9. Using cat command add the line “the second 2” to the file tf_3.txt `cat >> tf_3.txt`
- 10.Using cat command add the line “the sec 2” to the text file tf_3.txt `cat >> tf_3.txt`
+ 10. Using cat command add the line “the sec 2” to the text file tf_3.txt `cat >> tf_3.txt`
  11. Using cat command add the line “the sec 3” to the text file tf_2.txt `cat >> tf_2.txt`